kammitama5/kammitama5.github.io/_posts/2023-02-13-Monday-February-13th.md

 not formally verified.
 Mentioned tools like [Homotopy.io](https://homotopy.io/) and [Globular](https://github.com/jamievicary/globular).
 Also [Symmetry book](https://github.com/UniMath/SymmetryBook).
 - how do univalent functions allow us to build spaces to extend to other spaces (in the case of say, 1-groupoids or 2-groupoids)?
-- Also mention of Cubical Type Theory.
+- Also mention of Cubical Type Theory (hi Bob).
 - Talk by Andrej was super interesting in identifying the difference between how Mathematicians think about proofs and how computer proof people tend to make software for them; there is a disconnect.
 We start from vernacular, which is the language we use to talk about a proof, which is translated via elaboration.
 Then we have the core formalization, which lead to the kernel verification processs.
 I really liked this talk because there was always something about Agda to me that doesn't feel at all the way a mathematician would write a proof when I was learning a bit of it in my first year, but rather like how someone imagined a mathematician would formalize one, and it's interesting that the "gap" was acknowledged (almost like the way they write proofs is more intuitive, and the way we were learning felt more
-"mechanized" imo?.
+"mechanized" imo?).
 After this talk, my mind was blown.
 He did a great job of explaining "Math brain" vs "Computer Science brain".
 How one fills in gaps of assumptions , context and that sort of thing.
 Another great thing he mentioned was the problem of interoperability.
 Mathematicians use slight variations of proofs based on the context, but this is kind of a difficult thing to do in a formal proof assistant.
 So what happens in the software is that one ends up having a version for X proof, then another for Y proof, and that sort of thing, which